 Mark’s family consists of his wife, Michelle and daughter, Allison.
-Michelle works for the Iowa DNR and Allison attends Iowa State University.
+Michelle works for the Iowa DNR and Allison recently graduated from Iowa State University.
 Other family members include two black labs and a beagle.

 As Natural Resource Specialist, Mark maintains several county areas including public hunting areas, county parks, two multi-use hard surface trails and state preserves.
 Mark supervises the summer crew, works with the roadside program, and helps people with backyard prairie and CRP plantings.
 He loves the variety of his job duties and working outside.

 During his free time, Mark can be found outside.
 He enjoys hunting, fishing and spending time with his family and friends.
 During the late winter months, when hunting season is over, you can find him cheering on ISU.
 Go Cyclones!

 Phone: (515) 961-6169 Ext.
 205

 Karen started with Warren County Conservation Board in April of 2014.
 Previously, she worked with Lee County Conservation Board as the Environmental Education Coordinator.
 Prior to Lee County she worked as a summer naturalist for Butler and Story County.
 Karen graduated from Iowa State University with a Bachelor of Science degree in Forestry and Environmental Studies.
 She resides in Indianola.